 For the Second Year in a Row, Queensborough Massage Therapy Students are chosen finalists for Vanguard Award

-Luke Goldberg, who graduated from Queensborough last spring with an A.A.S. in Nursing, is inspired by people who do not conform to gender stereotypes.
+Luke Goldberg, a second year Massage Therapy student at Queensborough, will graduate this spring with an A.A.S. in Massage Therapy.
+He has always been inspired by people who do not conform to gender stereotypes.

-So he was extremely honored to be named a 2018 Vanguard Awardee.
+So he was extremely honored to be named the only selected 2018 Vanguard Finalist from Queensborough.
 Vanguard celebrates women and men who choose careers that are non-traditional for their gender.
-Luke majored in Therapeutic Massage at Queensborough and was accepted this past fall to study in the Family Nurse Practitioner (FNP) Program at Columbia University.
+Other Vanguard finalist Massage Therapy graduate Zhiyuan Du, ’17, who has moved on to study in the Nurse Practitioner Program at New York University.